 Les Stevens’ poem entitled “In the Past” was awarded an Honourable Mention with the judges saying it was a “rhyming poem, about life in Vic Park.
 Relevant, reads well and covers many aspects of Vic Park.”

-Martin Suter’s poem entitled “In Those Early Days Which Were So Special to Us All” was awarded an Honourable Mention and the judges loved how it painted a clear picture of the lifestyle of yesteryear in an interesting way.
+Martin Suter’s poem entitled “In Those Earlier Days Which Were So Special For Us All” was awarded an Honourable Mention and the judges loved how it painted a clear picture of the lifestyle of yesteryear in an interesting way.

 Graham Carpenter entered his poem that are also song lyrics entitled “Broken Hill Conversation”.
 The judges loved how it depicted setting of the Broken Hill Hotel in 1993, bringing to life the atmosphere of the famed hotel, mentioning pool games, juke boxes and music, the hotel’s carpet, the lodgers from upstairs, bikies, girls – both raunchy and dancing.
 The judges loved how it really captured the spirit of the hotel, with one of the judges in particular finding that it brought the bar scene to life so that images and smells of yesteryear were brought to mind and were very real to all the senses.